BonsaiDen/JavaScript-Garden/doc/hasownproperty.md

 way to exclude properties that are not defined on the object **itself**, but somewhere on its prototype chain.

+### `hasOwnProperty` as a property

+JavaScript does not protect the property name `hasOwnProperty`; therefore, if the possibility exists that an object might have a property with this name, it is necessary to use an *external* `hasOwnProperty` in order to get correct results.

+    var foo = {
+        hasOwnProperty: function() {
+            return false;
+        },
+        bar: 'Here be dragons'
+    };

+    foo.hasOwnProperty('bar'); // always returns false

+    // Use another hasOwnProperty and call it with 'this' set to foo {}.hasOwnProperty.call(foo, 'bar'); // true

 ### In conclusion

 When checking for the existence of a property on a object, `hasOwnProperty` is